History: The Masterplan

 The resulting Masterplan divided Poundbury into four distinctive quarters, with the design being implemented by specifically selected architects.
 The overriding principles have been maintained throughout the scheme, whilst reflecting the evolving requirements of urban planning and design.

 Construction work on the first phase commenced in October 1993.
-Design of the final section, the North West Quadrant, is being prepared with construction anticipated to be completed by c2027.
+Design of the final section, the North West Quadrant, has been completed and construction commenced.
+Completion is anticipated in early 2028.
 Poundbury will have increased the population of Dorchester by about one quarter, with an eventual community of approximately 5,800 people.

 When I set out on this venture, I was determined that Poundbury would break the mould of conventional housing development in this country, and create an attractive place for people to live, work and play.
 Many people said that it could never succeed but I am happy to say that the sceptics were wrong and it is now a thriving urban settlement alongside Dorchester.